coliff/bootstrap-ie7/README.md

 * Q. What about rounded corners, box shadows and gradients for IE7.
 How can I get those?

   A. I recommend CCS3Pie for adding support for those CSS3 properties to older IE. http://css3pie.com/.
      If you use that you can add this to your CSS to quickly add border-radius https://gist.github.com/coliff/5618329

 ### Known Issues
 - This is not complete yet.
-I'm working on fixing some issues to match the release Bootstrap 3 CSS changes.
+I'm working on fixing some issues to match the final Bootstrap 3.0 CSS changes.
 Please open a pull request If you've fixed something.
+- Some folks have reported issues with using the boxsizing.htc polyfill and the media queries polyfill.